Image courtesy of A Home With Soul

 I’ve found that places (even individual rooms) also have an energy.
 I feel this instantly when I walk into a space and I know with great certainty if it’s an environment that will energise or drain me.
 This intuitive sense has been the most important influence when I’ve been choosing where to live or work.
 It’s also an ongoing focus for me to take care of the energy of our home and in particular, the room where I see my clients.

-Practice #3 — Find the right physical spaces and keep the energy healthy
+Spiritual practice #3 — Find the right physical spaces and keep the energy healthy

 If you’re living or working in a building that seems to be depleting your energy, take notice of that.
 It’s likely that you’re not imagining it.
 In an ideal world, if there’s a strong negative feeling, consider a change.
 If a space feels mostly ok but a little bit off, try diffusing essential oils or using a space clearing spray (or if you’re more open-minded, ‘smudging’ the space with sage).
 Including personal items in your workspace can help and you might want to talk to a feng shui consultant about easy remedies such as adding colour or a wind chime at home to help shift the energy.

 If you feel that you’re attracting the wrong kind of people into your life, look to your own energy first.
 If your instinct is that you’re a bit out of alignment, start by implementing small amounts of change such as eating more plant-based foods and drinking herbal teas rather than too much alcohol or caffeine.
 Move your body in ways that feel supportive and nourishing rather than pushing yourself to do harsh forms of exercise.
-Meditate, do yoga, qigong, swim, have a massage or try an energy healing movement sequence for a few weeks.
+Meditate, do yoga, swim, have a massage or try an energy healing qigong sequence for a few weeks.

 If you still feel out of balance, talk to loved ones and consider visiting a kinesiologist, a Chinese Medicine practitioner or an energy healer for extra support.
 If you’re facing more significant challenges, seeing a psychologist or social worker might be a useful pathway to meaningful change.